 - Add all the ingredients to the Thermomix bowl.

-- Cook for 9 mins/Varoma/speed 2.
-Use the simmering basket on the Thermomix lid instead of the measuring cap.
+- Cook for 9 min/Varoma/speed 2.
+Place the simmering basket on the Thermomix lid instead of the measuring cup.
+The sauce will continue to thicken as it cools.

 Storage

-Keep butterscotch sauce in the fridge in a sealed jar for up to 2 weeks.
-It also freezes well - simply cool, pour into a freezer-safe container (leaving a little room at the top), and freeze for up to 3 months.
-Thaw in the fridge and reheat gently, stirring until smooth.
+Store the sauce in the fridge in a sealed jar for up to 2 weeks.
+It also freezes well.
+Simply allow it to cool, pour into a freezer-safe container, and freeze for up to 3 months.
+Thaw in the fridge and reheat gently, stirring until smooth

 📖 Recipe